NLO QCD predictions for $\boldsymbol{t\bar{t}\gamma}$ with realistic photon isolation: Computational framework and modifications made

-The interference term $W^{(ik,j)}$ contains only soft singularities, which are, however, absent due to the lower cut on $\tilde{z}_{\gamma}$.
+The diagonal terms $W^{(ii,j)}_{\tilde{s}_1\tilde{s}_2}$ comprise both soft and collinear singularities, while the interference terms $W^{(ik,j)}_{\tilde{s}_1\tilde{s}_2}$ contain only soft singularities.
+The latter, however, are absent due to the lower cut on $\tilde{z}_{\gamma}$.
 Therefore, we can simply set $W^{(ik,j)}=0$.
 The calculation of the integrated-subtraction terms then closely follows the semi-numerical approach employed in Ref. \cite{Bevilacqua:2013iha}.
 We write the integration over the phase space of the unresolved parton as

 where the integration variables $e$ and $c$, that are defined in Ref. \cite{Bevilacqua:2013iha}, describe the soft ($e\to 0$) and collinear ($c\to 1)$ limits.
 In addition, the pole structure of the integrand is explicitly factored out and the Heaviside function implements the lower cut of $\tilde{z}_{\gamma}(e,c)$, which is a function of the two integration variables.
 We can rewrite the integrated-subtraction term in the following way